ONSdigital/gdhi-adj/README.md

 1. **Config settings `config/config.toml`:**
     - Check settings in config/config.toml to ensure pipeline runs as intended.
+    - Provided you have been able to sync Subnational Staistics sharepoint to your OneDrive, set local_or_shared to "shared", if using local: local filepaths will have to be input manually.
     - Only need run either preprocessing or adjustment at any one time, as the output from preprocessing requires manual analysis before the input is created for the adjustment module.
 The true/false switches for these